oliverjam/react-food-workshop/README.md

 1. Clone this repo
 1. Run `npm install`
-1. Run `npm start` to open the site
+1. Run `npm run dev` to start the dev server

 ![initial app](https://user-images.githubusercontent.com/9408641/58384502-2e6cef80-7fda-11e9-9e79-af32561922f0.png)

-Open `src/index.js` in your editor.
+Open `workshop/index.jsx` in your editor.
 This is where we render our React app to the DOM.
 You can see that we have a top-level component named `App`.
-Open `App.js` to see what's being rendered.
+Open `App.jsx` to see what's currently being rendered.

 ## Part 2: Render a list

-React can render arrays of elements just like a single element.
-E.g.
+JSX supports multiple child elements like this:

 ```jsx
 function App() {